How to Run Your Business: A Guide to Strategic, Effective Management

 Make sure you have a solid foundation

 To run a business smoothly, you need a solid foundation.
 First and foremost, that means you have a business plan in place that serves as a blueprint for both you and any potential investors you may want to tap for financing.
 If you don’t have a business plan, it’s time to get cracking.
-The sections you should aim to include are an executive summary, a business description, market analysis, competitive analysis, service and product line, operations and management and financial considerations.
-With a plan in place, running your business from day to day is a whole lot easier and less scattered.d.
+We have a detailed description of how to write a business plan in our guide “How to Start a Business,” but at a high level, the sections to include are an executive summary, a business description, market analysis, competitive analysis, service and product line, operations and management, and financial considerations.
+With a plan in place, running your business from day to day is a whole lot easier and less scattered.

 Long-term success is dependent on a strong business plan.